thawkins/rCandle/UNLOCK_FEATURE.md

 ### Button Location

-The unlock button is located in the **Jog Controls** panel, directly below the Home button:
+The unlock button is located in the **Jog Controls** panel, directly below the 🏠 button:

 ```
     [↑ Y+]